-I would like to tell you the story of my relationship with the Orion nebula.
-I hope you won't find it too boring because this is how I started my astro journey.
+I would like to tell you the story of my relationship with the Orion Nebula.
+I hope you won’t find it too boring, because this is how my astro journey began.

-Since I was a child I've been attracted by the night sky looking up amazed by the twinkling little stars.
-I was making play-doh planets and space rockets all the time.
-When I was 12, I heard my father talking about something in space called The Great Orion nebula.
-That made me look at the night sky even more and always made me wonder what it was and where it could be.
+Since I was a child, I’ve been fascinated by the night sky, always looking up in amazement at the twinkling stars.
+I used to make Play-Doh planets and space rockets all the time.
+When I was 12, I heard my father talking about something in space called the Great Orion Nebula.
+From that moment on, I looked at the night sky even more, constantly wondering what it was and where I could find it.

-I started documenting myself again about astrophotography and in November 2016 I took my first Deep Sky Object photo and guess what it was of?
-The Great Orion nebula of course.
-I took the photo through an eyepiece using my mobile phone.
+So I started learning about astrophotography.
+In November 2016, I took my first deep-sky object photo — and yes, it was the Great Orion Nebula.
+I captured it through an eyepiece using my mobile phone.
 I was happier than you could ever imagine.

-Of course I couldn't stop to that and I bought a Canon 700d, I sent it to Juan at Cheap Astrophotography for a Baader mod and the first DSO photo taken with it was also of M42
+Of course, I couldn’t stop there.
+I bought a Canon 700D and sent it to Juan at Cheap Astrophotography for a Baader modification.
+The first deep-sky image I took with it was, once again, M42.

-So here I am now , doing something that I never thought it would be possible.
+And here I am now, doing something I once thought was impossible.

 Submit